How to configure SCEP for iOS devices

 |Upload certificate to extract fingerprint||Provide the fingerprint of the CA certificate to ensure that the portal connects to the correct SCEP Server.|

-- Go to Policy Targets > Click on Add Devices.
+- Navigate to Policy Targets > Devices > +Add Devices.

 - Choose the target devices and click OK.
 Click Save.

 - You can also associate the policy with device groups, users, user groups or domains from the left pane of the Policy Targets tab.

 If the policy is already saved,

 - Go to Policies and choose the desired policy.

 - Click on the Manage drop-down and select Associate Targets.

 - Choose the target entities and click Associate.